 At the Last Supper, on the night he was betrayed, our Saviour instituted the Eucharistic sacrifice of his Body and Blood.
 This he did in order to perpetuate the sacrifice of the cross throughout the ages until he should come again, and so to entrust to his beloved Spouse, the Church, a memorial of his death and resurrection: a sacrament of love, a sign of unity, a bond of charity, a Paschal banquet ‘in which Christ is consumed, the mind is filled with grace, and a pledge of future glory is given to us.’

 The inexhaustible richness of this sacrament is expressed in the different names we give it.
 Each name evokes certain aspects of it.
 It is called: Eucharist, The Lord’s Supper, The Breaking of Bread, The Holy Sacrifice, The Holy and Divine Liturgy, Holy Communion, Holy Mass.” ~ Catechism of the Catholic Church §1322-1332

 Dates for the celebration of First Holy Communion for each school are as follows:

 St Teresa’s Church at 1.00pm

 First Holy Communion preparation

 Preparation for First Holy Communion is usually done through the schools in conjunction with teachers, parents and the school chaplains.

-The Parish also participates in the “Do this in Memory” program, which allows First Holy Communicants and their Parents to participate in Sunday Mass over a period of weeks prior to the child receiving their First Holy Communion.
+The Parish also participates in “the Bridge” program, which allows First Holy Communicants and their Parents to participate in Sunday Mass over a period of months prior to the child receiving their First Holy Communion.